jaysonwu991/backpack-codemod/README.md

 - 🚀 Fast AST-based transformations using SWC
 - 🔍 Automatic detection and transformation of deprecated APIs
-- 🧪 Well-tested with comprehensive test coverage
+- 🧪 Well-tested with comprehensive test coverage (61 tests)
 - 📦 Built with TypeScript, Vite, and Vitest
 - 🎯 Support for TypeScript and JavaScript (`.ts`, `.tsx`, `.js`, `.jsx`)